Installing Sirius Scan

 • Verify port availability: netstat -tuln

-• Ensure sufficient system resources
+• Ensure sufficient system resources (8GB+ RAM recommended)

-• Check database logs: docker compose logs sirius-postgres
+docker compose logs -f

 Getting Help

-If you encounter any issues:
+If you continue to experience issues:

-2. Join our Discord community
+4. Join our community discussions

 Security Notice